Machine-Learning-Enhanced Entanglement Detection Under Noisy Quantum Measurements: Abstract

 \section{Abstract}

-Quantum measurements are inherently noisy, hindering reliable entanglement detection and limiting the scalability of quantum technologies.
-While error mitigation and correction strategies exist, they often impose prohibitive resource overheads.
-Here, we introduce a- machine-learning-based approach to achieve noise-resilient entanglement classification even with imperfect measurements.

-Using support vector machines (SVMs) trained on features extracted from Pauli measurements, we develop a robust optimal entanglement witness (ROEW) that remains effective under unknown measurement noise.
-By optimizing SVM parameters against worst-case errors, our protocol significantly outperforms conventional methods in classification accuracy.
-Numerical experiments demonstrate that ROEW achieves high-fidelity entanglement detection with minimal measurements, even when measurement errors exceed 10\%.
-This work bridges machine learning and quantum information science, offering a practical tool for noise-robust quantum characterization and advancing the feasibility of entanglement-based technologies in real-world settings.
+Quantum measurements are inherently noisy and data-intensive, posing significant challenges for reliable entanglement detection and the scalability of quantum technologies.
+While error mitigation techniques exist, they often require a prohibitive number of measurements, making the process resource-intensive.
+In this work, we demonstrate that by explicitly accounting for measurement errors, high-fidelity entanglement detection can be achieved with significantly less data.
+We introduce a machine-learning-based approach that delivers noise-resilient entanglement classification even with imperfect measurements.
+Our method employs support vector machines (SVMs) trained on features from Pauli measurements to construct a robust optimal entanglement witness (ROEW).
+By optimizing SVM parameters against worst-case errors, our protocol ensures effectiveness under unknown measurement noise.
+Numerical experiments show that ROEW maintains high classification accuracy even when measurement errors exceed 10\%.
+Crucially, we demonstrate that training the model using only 20\% of the typical dataset suffices to achieve high accuracy and substantial error reduction.
+Our proposed ROEW significantly outperforms traditional non-robust models, maintaining superior detection performance under elevated noise.
+This work bridges machine learning and quantum information science, offering a practical tool for noise-robust quantum characterization and advancing the feasibility of entanglement-based technologies.

 {\bf Keywords: Robust optimization, Robust optimal entanglement witness, Machine learning, Support vector machine. }